PySimpleGUI/DocsCleanup/cookbook.md

 ```

-This is the window the code below creates using a button graphic.
+This is the window the code below creates, using a button graphic.

 ![image](https://user-images.githubusercontent.com/46163555/75083869-1f27bd80-54ea-11ea-9dcd-ca3f9ec76a12.png)